pwharrison/amlc-website/2026/index.md

     <div class="highlights-grid">
       <div class="highlight-item">
         <h3>Technical Talks</h3>
-        <p>Learn from industry experts and researchers about the latest developments in ML and AI.</p>
+        <p>Learn from industry experts and academic researchers about the latest developments in data science and AI.</p>
       </div>
       <div class="highlight-item">
-        <h3>Hands-on Workshops</h3>
+        <h3>Practical Tutorials</h3>
-        <p>Practical sessions to build your skills and learn new tools and techniques.</p>
+        <p>Participate in hands-on sessions to build your skills and learn new tools and techniques.</p>
       </div>
       <div class="highlight-item">
         <h3>Networking</h3>